terrorizer1980/docker-compose-aws-ecscli-demo/docs/beginner-kafka/README.md

     1. [ecs](https://console.aws.amazon.com/ecs/home)
         1. Select ${SENZING_AWS_ECS_CLUSTER}
         1. Click "Tasks" tab.
         1. If task is seen, it is still "RUNNING".
-Wait until task is complete.
+1. Wait until task has completed and is in the `STOPPED` state.

 #### Create Kafka service